 Yes, there is an onsite restaurant and snacks are available.

-Nunwell House and Gardens has not told us if they are fully wheelchair friendly.
+No, Nunwell House and Gardens is not wheelchair friendly.

-Nunwell House and Gardens has not told us if they are fully pushchair friendly.
+No, Nunwell House and Gardens have stated they are not pushchair friendly.

 Nunwell House and Gardens has not told us if they are dog friendly.